What is Bluegrass?

 Visit Dan’s website at https://danwebermusic.com/

-- The Bluegrass, Bikes & BBQ Festival offers music for all ages, celebrating creative expression and nurturing the art of songwriting.
-The one-day festival will be held on September 7th, 2019 from 2 pm to 11 pm in the city’s historic Canal Place, an open-air family-friendly environment with continuous music, beer and bbq throughout the day.
+- The Bluegrass, Brews & BBQ Festival offers music for all ages, celebrating creative expression and nurturing the art of songwriting.
+The one-day festival will be held on September 19th, 2020 from 12 pm to 9 pm in the city’s historic Canal Place, an open-air family-friendly environment with continuous music, beer and bbq throughout the day.

 - Address:590 Garden St, Little Falls NY 13365